zihan-wu/SenateQuotationWeb/index.md

 We can also calculate the correlation between weighted total quotations (before the elections) and vote rate:

 1. For the quotations said by the senate candidates, we have Pearson Correlation 0.62, with P-Value 1.8e-27.
-2. For the quotations said by the senate candidates, we have Pearson Correlation 0.59, with P-Value 3.4e-29.
+2. For the quotations mention the senate candidates, we have Pearson Correlation 0.59, with P-Value 3.4e-29.

 The result is very close to the correlations between the number of quotations and vote rate. **Senates with a higher number of weighted quotations before the election also tend to have a higher vote rate!**